urecio/angucomplete-alt/README.md

 * Deliberately minimally styled so you can customise it to your heart's content!
 * Reads JSON data and allows you to specify which fields to use for display
 * Simple setup - e.g. to pull data from a server, just set the url parameter
+* Using the built in directives of angular (keyup) instead of jquery, to avoid many scope digests

 ### Extra Features
 * Request format function: if you need to tweak data before you send to your search API, you can set your own format function.
 Search query goes through your function and gets sent to your API.